Alicia-MJ/RL-Anxiety-MathPsy-ICCC/README.md

-# Thesis project
-## The computational study of anxiety using AI algorithms
+# Learning Dynamics in Anxiety: The Role of Punishment Sensitivity and Learning Rate in Sequential Evaluation

 Neuro-Nav (Juliani, A. et. al, 2022), an open-source library for neurally plausible reinforcement learning (RL), was used to perform the simulations and program the RL models developed in the thesis project.